 Android, iOS and iPadOS apps

 Several Google Workspace apps are available to be installed on Android, iOS and iPadOS systems.
-For example, Gmail, Calendar, Drive, Docs, Sheets, Slides, Meet, Chat, Keep and Currents all may be downloaded and installed either from Google Play (Android) or the AppStore (Apple).
+For example, Gmail, Calendar, Drive, Docs, Sheets, Slides, Meet, Chat and Keep may be downloaded and installed either from Google Play (Android) or the iOS App Store (Apple).

-Note: Currently, no mobile apps exist for either Google Sites or Google Forms, although websites or forms created by those apps do work well on mobile devices.
+Note: Currently, no mobile apps exist for either Google Sites or Google Forms; although, websites or forms created by those apps do work well on mobile devices.

 Optional: Hardware and Chrome Enterprise

-Chromebooks (and other Chrome OS devices in various formats, such as tablets or 2-in-1s) allow people to sign in with a Google Workspace account, then gain full access to all Workspace apps.
-Most modern Chromebooks can run Android apps, many run Linux apps, and a few higher-end devices run Windows apps with the aid of third-party software.
+Chromebooks and other Chrome OS devices in various formats, such as tablets or 2-in-1s, allow people to sign in with a Google Workspace account, then gain full access to all Workspace apps.
+Most modern Chromebooks can run Android apps, many run Linux apps and a few higher-end devices run Windows apps with the aid of third-party software.
 Chrome Enterprise controls lets an administrator fully manage and deploy Chrome and Chrome devices.

 What editions of Google Workspace are available?

 First, the Business editions are only available for organizations that need up to 300 user accounts.
 Organizations that need more than 300 accounts should contact Google to explore Enterprise editions.
 If you want Workspace for a single user, you might consider Google Workspace Individual, but you could select any Business or Enterprise edition.

-Third, storage limits, Meet limits (participant numbers and the recording option), management capabilities (security configuration and reports) and access to certain apps tend to increase as you move from Starter to Standard to Plus editions.
+Third, storage limits, Meet limits on participant numbers and recording, management capabilities for security configuration and reports, and access to certain apps tend to increase as you move from Starter to Standard to Plus editions.

 Pricing varies, based on both your organization and the Google Workspace edition.
-For example, educational institutions and nonprofit organizations may qualify to use some editions of Workspace for free, although these organizations also may choose to upgrade to paid versions for enhanced capabilities and controls.
+For example, educational institutions and nonprofit organizations may qualify to use some editions of Workspace for free, although these organizations may choose to upgrade to paid versions for enhanced capabilities and controls.

-Business editions (from 1 to 300 accounts)
+Google Workspace Business editions (from 1 to 300 accounts)

 Most smaller organizations will choose one of these three plans: